EdenWise/hjcrc/hjcrc.md

 Through all this until today, the right has remained largely naïve.
 Getting saved is the reward (or even avoiding the Jews) rather than civilization development.
 Their knowledge is basic: 2 is legit, 3 is illegitimate, that getting "saved" is the answer, that the things the right gives to the Jews got back better things (companies, symbols, partnerships...), and that "never again" (Gen 9:11) will we allow floods, etc..
 After fifty years of this bad behavior by the right, again and again, they will be rewarded by the Jews and they will get their golden age.
 Their perspective has them build a safety by forcing a status quo in the golden age, that only makes the Gentiles more naïve (exactly what the left wants).
 And after fifty years of a golden age the disgruntled, desperate men will complain to the super-healthy Jews of the frivolous women and companies that get sued... and a new flood will be started (akin to circa 1970: Bugs in the Nixon White House, and [end of the golden age in Hollywood](https://en.wikipedia.org/wiki/Tate%E2%80%93LaBianca_murders)).

 The "With such bad behavior, what am I to do with it?" is what the Jews appear to say.
 The Jobisms continue to this day... they are called at times "have to do bad to do good".
 The right has taken over many aspects of heaven creation: messiah creation, angel creation, and muck control.
 To me it looks like "aiming to please", to the right they believe that controlling every aspect of evil creation will give them the power they finally need to win their battle.

-## The Story of the Moral

-* If we fail to go through it together, evolve together, the revolutions continue.
-These Jobisms truly only help those that do them.
-Right: forcing their way in. **Socially necessary information** never again *cycle of poverty*.
-* 50 years right has always thought that giving to left will reach satiation ([American Made](https://www.imdb.com/title/tt3532216/))
-* Creating gods -- He and She God competition, battle of the fatfaces, good for the people that are part of the battle.
-* Vegetarian importance---odd to the new---respect for all life can get us to Eden again.
-* complicit
-* A desperate man being constantly rewarded builds in time an insularity where more abnormal feelings are required for him to find things interesting.
-And from this insularity his behavior begins to wear on civilization's standards.
-He becomes so immobile that when the Hebrews say to "fear God"... this is what they mean.
-* Turns out to be a selfish splitting by both sides of heaven.

 ## Who Am I? ^[[Git](https://github.com/EdenWise/hjcrc) \| [@](mailto:toddpartridge@outlook.com)]